Yash99-a/Library-Management-System/README.md

 # Library Management System

 This is a Library Management System built using Python and Flask.
 It allows users to manage books, members, and book loans.
-The system supports operations such as adding, updating, deleting books and members, as well as borrowing and returning books.
+The system supports operations such as adding, updating, searching, deleting books and members, as well as borrowing and returning books.

 ## Features
 - **Books Management**: Add, update, delete, and search books.